Blog Post Thumbnail

 One of the biggest risks in a hybrid model is proximity bias—the unconscious tendency to favor employees who are physically present in the office.
 This can lead to remote workers being overlooked for promotions, interesting projects, and recognition.
 As a manager, you have to actively work against this.
 Focus on outcomes and results, not on who shows up to the office most often.
 Ensure that performance reviews are based on clear, objective metrics.
 According to research from Robin Powered, companies must ensure all employees have equal opportunities regardless of their location.
 Make a point to publicly recognize the achievements of remote team members and give them equal airtime in meetings.

-The Right Tech for a Thriving Hybrid Team
+Essential Tech for Your Hybrid Team

 Your technology stack is the connective tissue that holds your hybrid team together.
 The right tools don't just make remote work possible; they create a cohesive and equitable environment where location becomes irrelevant to an employee's ability to contribute and feel included.
 When your tech works, your team works.
 The goal is to build a digital ecosystem that supports every aspect of your workflow, from managing daily tasks to coordinating who’s in the office on any given day.